A fan's guide to identifying pitches

 11-5 movement.
 Similar to a curve but with more lateral movement.

 1-7 movement.
 Opposite of the slurve.

-I’ve collected all twelve of the pitch diagrams, minus the text notes, onto a single-page PDF:
+All twelve pitch diagrams, minus the text notes, are collected onto a single page PDF.